Fungiculture: Production regions in North America

 The lower Fraser Valley of British Columbia, which includes Vancouver, has a significant number of producers – about 60 as of 1998.

 Production in Europe

 Oyster mushroom cultivation has taken off in Europe as of late.
 Many entrepreneurs nowadays find it as a quite profitable business, a start-up with a small investment and good profit.
-Italy with 785,000 tonnes and Netherlands with 307,000 tonnes are between the top ten mushroom producing countries in the world.
+Italy and the Netherlands Italy are between the top ten mushroom producing countries in the world, producing 785,000 tonnes and 307,000 tonnes a year, respectively.
 The world's biggest producer of mushroom spawn is also situated in France.

-According to a research carried out on Production and Marketing of Mushrooms: Global and National Scenario Poland, Netherlands, Belgium, Lithuania are the major exporting mushrooms countries in Europe and countries like UK, Germany, France, Russia are considered to be the major importing countries.
+According to research conducted on the production and marketing of mushrooms in Europe, mushrooms are exported from countries such as Poland, the Netherlands, Belgium, and Lithuania, and are imported by countries such as the UK, Germany, France, and Russia.

 Education and training

 Oyster mushroom cultivation is a sustainable business where different natural resources can be used as a substrate.
 The number of people becoming interested in this field is rapidly increasing.
 The possibility of creating a viable business in urban environments by using coffee grounds is appealing for many entrepreneurs.

 Since mushroom cultivation is not a subject available at school, most urban farmers learned it by doing.
 The time to master mushroom cultivation is time consuming and costly in missed revenue.
 For this reason there are numerous companies in Europe specialized in mushroom cultivation that are offering training for entrepreneurs and organizing events to build community and share knowledge.
 They also show the potential positive impact of this business on the environment.

 Courses about mushroom cultivation can be attended in many countries around Europe.
 There is education available for growing mushrooms on coffee grounds, more advanced training for larger scale farming, spawn production and lab work and growing facilities.

 Events are organised with different intervals.
 The Mushroom Learning Network gathers once a year in Europe.
 The International Society for Mushroom Science gathers once every five-years somewhere in the world.